al2613/Closer-Puzzle-Challenge/README.md

 # JavaScript Closure-Puzzle-Challenge

-Goal: This challenge is meant to help soldify the concept of closures in Javascript by understanding how external and local scopes interact
+Goal: This challenge is meant to help solidify the concept of closures in Javascript by understanding how
+the closure contains all the variables that are in scope at the time.
+When a function is called, it brings with it its sorrounding memory.

+It is analogous to a backpack.
+In this backpack, the function stores all the variables that are in scope at the time that the function definition was created.

 Task:
 1. Calculate the final value of the result variable